Elkozel/elkozel.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Tsvetomir Hristov, a part-time SOC analyst, who likes to explore the world and sometimes break it :\)!
+My name is Tsvetomir Hristov and I am a part-time SOC analyst, who likes to explore the world and sometimes break it :\)!

 ### My story

-Nothing here, it's the beginning!
+Nothing here, we're only in the beginning!